kristofferahl/koshu-shell/readme.md

 Task automation for shell

+## Installation

+### Local

+Simply download koshu.sh to your project directory and execute koshu by typing `./koshu.sh`.
+To make running your "project local" koshu easier, you add an alias for koshu.sh to your shell.

+    alias koshu='./koshu.sh'

+### Global

+You can install koshu globally using `npm install koshu -g` and execute it by typing `koshu`.

 ## Setup

-Download koshu.sh to a directory and run ./koshu.sh init to create a "koshufile" in the same directory.
+Run koshu init to create a "koshufile" in the current directory.

 ## Koshufile